orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 - Change RPL inflation rewards rewards to scale linearly with Node Operator borrowed Eth, see [here](#rpl-inflation-rewards-curve)
 - Split “Staked RPL” into two categories:
   - “NO Staked RPL”: rewards curve suggested in Direct Capture 2 (scales with _Borrowed Eth_ value of RPL Staked and therefore only accessible to Node Operators, see [here](#no-staked-rpl-rewards-curve))
+    - Note: "NO" is used throughout this proposal as an abbreviation for "Node Operator"
   - “All Staked RPL”: method described in original Direct Capture (weighted per staked token and scales linearly, see [here](#all-staked-rpl-rewards-curve)) – independent from Node Operation duties, opening the market to allow pure RPL staking.
     - Note: “All Staked RPL” still applies to RPL staked by Node Operators
   - Transition: Start with ~Direct Capture2.
 Over time, transition to ~Direct Capture: